pedroenriquedev/Acai-Shop/readme.md

 # Acai Shop App

-Built with Node.js/Express, MongoDB/Mongoose, SCSS and vanilla JavaScript.
+Built with Node.js/Express, MongoDB/Mongoose, SCSS, PUG and vanilla JavaScript.
 Using Sendgrid for emails and Stripe for payments.